MiaoZhengQing/TSFF/README.md

 # Description
 Thanks Can Han @ SJTU for pointing out the EEGDepthAttention parameter update issue, which has been fixed.
+Uploaded the model from the paper.
+I will compare the effect of DepthAttention module based on backpropagation and DepthAttention module without backpropagation on the results of different datasets, and the results will be uploaded later.

 Code for paper, [Time-space-frequency feature Fusion for 3-channel motor imagery classification](https://arxiv.org/pdf/2304.01461.pdf)
 - Provided the model required in the paper
 - Code required for the interpretable algorithms used in the paper is provided